gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-planar-projection-mapping.md

 Note there is both an option to use a perspective or and orthographic projection matrix.

-We also need to use that projection matrix matrix when drawing the lines
+We also need to use that projection matrix when drawing the lines

 ```js